Godwin's Clan - 11: After the Rift - Harold's Kingship, Strengthening Political Ties

 An oath taken leads to the end of a reign - how?

 Harold was popular, no doubt about it.
-Through his grandfather Wulfnoth he had Wessex royal links to an uncle of Aethelred's.
+He was an Anglo-Dane through his mother Gytha, sister-in-law of the late Knut Sveinsson.
+Through his South Saxon grandfather, thegn Wulfnoth, he had Wessex royal links to an uncle of Aethelred's.
 He had the abilities of a king, having been sub-regulus for much of Eadward's reign, and he was a military man of repute to the degree of seeming invincibility.
 Only two men doubted that quality, one died on the battlefield near York.
 The other's gamble paid off after a day-long scramble for Caldbec Hill, six miles inland from Hastings.
 That's the short version, the book gives you a more detailed account I assure you.
 I bought mine when it first came out.